Island Of Brač – Places to visit

 There are hidden beauties in every season, friendliness of people and the hospitality in the comfortable hotels and private apartments will remain for long time in your memory.

-It is famous by its marvellous bay, in which the ships of the emperor Diokletian have found a secure harbour in the past time when they are working on his palace in Split.
+It is famous by its entrancing Milna bay, in which the ships of the emperor Diocletian have found a secure port in the past time when they are working on his palace in Split.

 There is a marina with several berths, modern equipped for a secure stay and the service of yachtsmen from the whole world.

-Legend about the beauty of the harbour Bobovisca, the villages Lozisca, Bobovisca and Podhume and the surrounding bays have passed the Croatian borders a long time ago.
+Legend about the beauty of the harbour Bobovišća, the villages Ložišća and Podhume and the surrounding bays have passed the Croatian borders a long time ago.

 Crystal clear sea, domestic healthy food, ideal condition for diving, sailing, fishing, and a fast connection to the land: a catamaran from Milna and a ferry from Supetar, an airplane from the 35 km far away Airport Brac, are the main means of the arrival of guests to Milna, which is built in a typically Mediterranean style with a baroque church finished in 1783 in which is the most beautiful altar pala on the island Brac.

 Mirca – picturesque village located 3 km on west from Supetar, less than half an hour walk and the old part of the village is south to the main road.